 Attach the SD memory card and determine the FreeBSD device.

 Insert the SD memory card in the card reader in your computer.
 If you do not have a card reader, you can use an external USB SD/SDHC/SDXC card reader.
 If you do not have an external card reader, you can connect your camera or camcorder via USB cable to your computer.
 FreeBSD will recognize the new device or devices.
 This is logged in the system message buffer.

 In the example below a Sony camcorder with 128 GB SDXC memory card is attached to FreeBSD.
 The device is assigned to da0.

 # dmesg da0 at umass-sim0 bus 0 scbus7 target 0 lun 0 da0: Removable Direct Access SCSI device da0: Serial Number 1337ALLURBASE da0: 40.000MB/s transfers da0: 121942MB (249737216 512 byte sectors) da0: quirks=0x2 da0: Write Protected

-If you use the default FreeBSD disk partition control utility, then you will see, that you might notice, that there seems to be an NTFS file system on the SD memory card.
+If you use the default FreeBSD disk partition control utility, then you might notice, that there seems to be an NTFS file system on the SD memory card.
 This is not true though.
-The reason is, that exFAT and NTFS share the same ID.
+The reason is, that exFAT and NTFS share the same file system ID.

 Mount the exFAT formatted file system to FreeBSD.

 If you have determined, that your SD memory card is in fact formatted with the exFAT file system, and, that FreeBSD has detected and assigned it as a device, then you can now use FUSE to mount and access the exFAT file system.
 If you have attached your SD card with the use of the camera or camcorder and a USB cable, then the file system should be mounted read-only by default.